RockitBootcamp/Student-Resources/Computer Setup/OS X Install MySQL.md

 mysql -uroot
 ```

 This command says, "Login to MySQL with the user of root".
-By Default, you will have one user for the database with a username of `root` and no password.
+By default, you will have one user for the database with a username of `root` and no password.